Helping dogs feel safe, calm, and understood

 The behavior itself is not the real problem.

-Behavior is the the symptom.
+Behavior is just the symptom.

 Throughout this page, I'm going to introduce you to some amazing dogs who came into my home with significant behavioral issues and they have all helped shape my CALM DOG Connection training method.